scientist-softserv/iiif_print/README.md

   # Add configurable solr field key for searching, default key is: 'human_readable_type_sim' if
   # another key is used, make sure to adjust the config.excluded_model_name_solr_field_values to match
   config.excluded_model_name_solr_field_key = 'some_solr_field_key'

-  # Configure how the manifest sorts the canvases, by default it sorts by `:title`, but a different
-  # model property may be desired such as :date_published
-  config.sort_iiif_manifest_canvases_by = :date_published
 end
 ```